 But he does not necessarily have the nomination locked down.

 The administration could upset expectations and nominate someone else.

 Bloomberg News reported Tuesday that American Express CEO Kenneth Chenault is being considered for an administration post, possibly Treasury secretary, but sources close to the administration argued Chenault is more likely to be considered to head the Commerce Department or for another post.

 Erskine Bowles, a former chief of staff to President Clinton, had also been cited as contender for Treasury, but he has been criticized by some on the left for appearing too close to Wall Street and has taken himself out of the running, saying that he promised his wife he would stay in Charlotte.

 Another name that has been bandied about is that of BlackRock CEO Laurence Fink but there has been no buzz about him in the past month.

 In the meantime, other than Geithner’s looming exit, there is little urgency to name a Treasury secretary nominee.

 “They can wait.
 I don’t think there are any market implications on the timing of an announcement at all,” said Brian Gardner, an analyst at Keefe Bruyette & Woods.
 “The market is just focused on Washington finishing fiscal cliff negotiations.”

-This article appears in the Dec.
-20, 2012, edition of National Journal Daily.
+This article appears in the December 20, 2012 edition of NJ Daily.